Fragile X-associated primary ovarian insufficiency: Expansion of a premutation to full mutation

-An additional challenge for women with an FMR1 premutation is determining the risk for having a child with Fragile X Syndrome.
+An additional challenge for women with an FMR1 premutation is determining the risk for having a child with fragile X syndrome.
 Epidemiological data show that the risk of a premutation allele (55-199 CGGs) expanding to a full mutation (>200 CGGs) increases as the length of the CGG tract grows.
 This risk assessment for expansion to a full mutation is critical for women, but not men, with a premutation since the premutation allele in males does not show large expansion and transmission through generations.
 Expansion from a premutation to full mutation only occurs within the egg cells of a female premutation carrier.
 Additional factors influencing the stability of FMR1 premutation alleles are the presence of AGG interruptions.
 The loss of 1 or 2 AGG interruptions in the 5' region of the CGG repeat allele leads to increased likelihood that a premutation will expand to a full mutation from one generation to the next.
 Studies have also indicated that increasing maternal age may be a contributor to increased risk of expansion of a premutation to a full mutation, but the molecular mechanism through which this expansion process occurs are not yet understood.

 Resources

 Individuals with FMR1-related disorders and families have access to several communities to find support groups and information about ongoing research and new therapies.
-Concise information designed for patients, families, or people outside of medical fields are available.
-The National Fragile X Foundation is a private foundation that focuses on raising awareness about Fragile X-associated disorders, research, and treatments.
-The FRAXA Research Foundation is another resource for families and is primarily focused on funding and helping amplify research and treatment options for Fragile X to the community.
+Concise information designed for patients, families, or people outside of medical fields is available.
+The National Fragile X Foundation raises awareness about fragile X-associated disorders, research, and treatments.
+The FRAXA Research Foundation is another resource for families and is primarily focused on funding and helping amplify research and treatment options for fragile X to the community.